November 5, 2019

 “Burnout can be defined as the loss of meaning in one’s work, coupled with mental, emotional, or physical exhaustion as the result of long term, unresolved stress,” is how one US-based mental health expert puts it.

-If you’re an employee, entrepreneur, business owner or a senior manager, and your work no longer has meaning, that’s a serious issue indeed.
+If you’re an employee, entrepreneur, business owner or manager, and your work no longer has meaning, that’s a serious issue.
 So, if you find yourself afflicted by these feelings at Christmas time, what can you do?
 We’ve got some helpful HR strategies you can implement in the countdown to the holidays.

 Be realistic about what you can achieve at work

-Although positive workplace culture can increase at Christmas, as business owners and busy managers, many of us still have the tendency to take on too much.
+Although positive workplace culture can increase at Christmas, as business owners and busy managers, we still tend to burn out.
 That can sometimes be a good thing – it’s probably part of what got you where you are.
-But it’s a very bad thing at this time of year when the work is piling up and the deadline of Christmas is in front of you.
+But it’s a very bad thing at this time of year.
+Especially when work starts piling up and the deadline of Christmas is in front of you.

-The first step in avoiding burnout is to be realistic about how much you can get done between now and when you take leave.
+The first step in avoiding burnout is to be realistic about workload between now and when you take leave.
 This means working normal days, not 18-hour ones.

 Limiting what you need to achieve this way can help clear the mind and immediately start the process of de-stressing you.